 - Passport photo.

-- Medical Certificate – Certification that the applicant is physically and mentally able to complete higher educational studies, and does not suffer from chronic or infectious diseases is requested from the successful applicants for the acceptance of an offered admission.
+- Medical Certificate – to be uploaded when accepting the offered admission: Certification that the applicant is physically and mentally able to complete higher educational studies, and does not suffer from chronic or infectious diseases is requested from the successful applicants for the acceptance of an offered admission.
 The certificate downloaded from the University’s website should be issued within 90 days before the date of uploading.

 The applicant who violates the rules of the application / admission procedure defined here and/or makes a false statement during the application / admission procedure may be excluded from the procedure at any stage.

 The Admission Procedure Fee is payable upon application.

 Deposit: USD 2 000 - deducted from the first semester’s tuition fee.